ALRW/dayAsADev/courseSections/section2.md

 [:globe_with_meridians: Go to course navigation :globe_with_meridians:](../navigation.md)

 A website is a program that receives requests and sends responses over the Internet.
 But that's a lot easier said than done.
 Fortunately, it's also so utterly fundamental that the heavy lifting is already done for us by something else; something we call a **web framework**.
-Most programming languages have a number of web frameworks to choose from and Ruby is no exceptioin.
+Most programming languages have a number of web frameworks to choose from and Ruby is no exception.
 Today we are going to use a framework called [Sinatra :link:](http://www.sinatrarb.com/).

 Creating the server
 ------------------